 Times are tough

 The latest OECD forecast suggests that Britain’s economy will slump by 11.
-5% into 2021.
+5% into 2021, and beyond.
 The British Chambers of Commerce have estimated that 20% of small businesses will go bust as a result of the coronavirus pandemic, and the number of companies being dissolved has increased by 50% since June 2019.

 Businesses are going to need to reduce costs, and become leaner and more efficient if they are to survive.
 Cut costs and do more with less.